matejavulic/Ebank-Web-App/README.md

 # Disclaimer
 ***This project and its source code should be used for educational purposes only.***
+***A fictional names "Ebank", "E-bank", "Ebanka", "E-banka" as far as fictional bank logos have been used only for representative purposes.***

 # Ebank-Web-App
 This is a web application for online banking with all essential features.
 It allows registered users to manage their bank accounts, transfer funds, get a list of all past transactions, as well as to pay their utility bills.